50th Street station (IND lines): History

 On December 9, 1924, the New York City Board of Transportation (BOT) gave preliminary approval to the construction of a subway line along Eighth Avenue, running from 207th Street.
-In June 1930, the BOT approved a list of planned stations on the new line, including a stop at 50th Street.
+The BOT announced a list of stations on the new line in February 1928, with a local station at 50th Street.
 Originally, the BOT did not plan for a 50th Street station on the Queens Boulevard Line.
 This station was to have only been served by Eighth Avenue trains heading north toward 168th Street in Washington Heights.
 The Eighth Avenue Association petitioned the BOT for an additional stop at 50th Street.
 On November 21, 1926, it was announced that the BOT had agreed to construct a stop at this location for the Queens Boulevard Line.

 In October 1928, the BOT awarded a $444,000 contract to Charles Mead & Co. for the completion of the 50th Street, 59th Street, and 72nd Street stations on the Eighth Avenue Line.
+The finishes at the three stations were 20 percent completed by May 1930.
+By that August, the BOT reported that the Eighth Avenue Line was nearly completed and that the three stations from 50th to 72nd Street were 99.9 percent completed.
+The entire line was completed by September 1931, except for the installation of turnstiles.

 The upper level opened on September 10, 1932, as part of the city-operated Independent Subway System (IND)'s initial segment, the Eighth Avenue Line between Chambers Street and 207th Street.
 Construction of the whole line cost $191.2 million.
 The lower level opened on August 19, 1933 with the opening of the IND Queens Boulevard Line to Roosevelt Avenue in Queens.

+The family of William Zeckendorf, which developed the neighboring One Worldwide Plaza in the 1980s, renovated the 50th Street station in exchange for being allowed to construct additional floor area.
+The modifications included a mezzanine, escalators, elevators, and stairs next to the southbound platform.
+There is an elevator entrance on 49th Street and an escalator entrance on 50th Street.
+A closed stairway on 49th Street was refurbished as part of the project.
+The Zeckendorfs also commissioned artist Matt Mullican to create a mural on the southbound platform.